Security Demo (Claude Desktop)

 Run the BattleChain security demo.

-Claude will narrate each step and open a signing page in your browser when transactions are ready.
+Claude narrates each step and opens a signing page in your browser when transactions are ready.
 Approve them in MetaMask, then return to Claude Desktop to continue.

 What Happens